 Gross profit consists of net sales less the cost of services provided or the cost of products sold.
-For the quarter ended November 26, 2016, our gross profit was \$25.3 million compared with \$30.1 million in the prior year.
-The decrease in gross profit was primarily due to decreased sales as previously described.
-Our gross margin for the quarter ended November 26, 2016 was 63.6 percent of sales compared with 66.5 percent in the first quarter of fiscal 2016.
-Our gross margin was unfavorably impacted by the increase in deferred revenues, the fixed costs of Education practice coaches, decreased licensee royalty revenues (as discussed above), which do not have associated cost of sales, the fixed amortization of curriculum development costs, discounted pricing for onsite presentations available to AAP clients, and by a change in the mix of offerings delivered during the quarter.
+For the quarter ended February 28, 2017, our gross profit was \$28.0 million compared with \$29.9 million in the prior year.
+The decrease in gross profit was primarily attributable to decreased sales as previously described.
+Our gross margin for the quarter ended February 28, 2017 improved slightly to 66.4 percent of sales compared with 65.9 percent in the second quarter of the prior year.